ichen-lab-ucsb/DeCatCounter/README.md

 conda install --file requirements.txt
 ```

-Alternatively (although not recommened), DeCatCounter can be run from a local environment, where Python must be installed.
+Alternatively (although not recommended), DeCatCounter can be run from a local environment, where Python must be installed.
 In this case, we recommend using the Anaconda distribution of Python, and adding the Bioconda channel to Anaconda's package manager, Conda.
 See the [Anaconda documentation](https://docs.anaconda.com/anaconda/install/) for installation.

 # Input

-The script requiers three input files: 1) sequencing reads, 2) barcodes text file and 3) constant regions text file.
+The script requires three input files: 1) sequencing reads, 2) barcodes text file and 3) constant regions text file.
 Sequencing reads are assumed to be either in FASTA or FASTQ format.

 The barcodes files should be a text file with 3 columns: 1) sample name, 2)corresponding forward barcode, 3) reverse barcode.
 For example: